Why This Matters

 Israeli-Palestinian Conflict

-• 1948 and 1967 as pivotal dates—Israel's founding and the Six-Day War created the current territorial framework, including occupation of Palestinian territories
+- 1948 and 1967 as pivotal dates: Israel's founding (and the resulting Palestinian displacement, known to Palestinians as the Nakba) and the Six-Day War created the current territorial framework, including Israeli occupation of the West Bank and Gaza Strip

-• Settlement expansion continues to reshape facts on the ground, complicating two-state solution proposals that remain the international consensus framework
+- Settlement expansion continues to reshape facts on the ground in the West Bank, complicating two-state solution proposals that remain the international consensus framework for resolution

-Compare: Israeli-Palestinian vs. Nagorno-Karabakh—both involve competing ethnic claims to territory with religious significance, but the Israeli-Palestinian conflict has far greater global attention and involves a major U.S. ally.
-Both demonstrate how "facts on the ground" (settlements, population transfers) can make negotiated solutions increasingly difficult.
+Compare: Israeli-Palestinian vs. Nagorno-Karabakh: Both involve competing ethnic claims to territory with religious significance, but the Israeli-Palestinian conflict has far greater global attention and involves a major U.S. ally.
+Both demonstrate how "facts on the ground" (settlements, population transfers) can make negotiated solutions increasingly difficult over time.

 Quick Reference Table